Rebuild Wheel Cylinders

 Article by Mark Trotta

-After decades of use, the rubber cups in brake wheel cylinders wear out, and when brake fluid starts to leak, it drips down onto the drum and brake shoes, ruining the shoes and diminishing stopping power.
+After decades of use, the rubber boots and spring cups in wheel cylinders wear out, allowing brake fluid to leak and drip down onto the brake shoes, diminishing stopping power.
 As the system gradually loses fluid, a complete loss of braking is possible.

 If you find that only one is rebuildable, it's OK to rebuild the one and replace the other with a new cylinder.